 “This was when I had my career ‘aha’ moment,” Alex remembers.
 “This was what I loved — I wanted to live in the world of partnerships.”

-The channel partnerships team at Sprinklr is responsible for developing and managing social media and messaging platforms, including partnerships with Facebook, Twitter, and TikTok.
+The channel partnerships team at Sprinklr is responsible for developing and managing social media and messaging platforms, including partnerships with Facebook, X, formerly Twitter, and TikTok.

 The teams onboard new channels and liaise between Sprinklr’s product, engineering, sales, and marketing teams with the teams of those partners.
 The liaison allows them to work with the partner’s teams on alpha/beta opportunities, API maintenance, channel expansion opportunities, and representing Sprinklr’s roadmap to our channel partner product teams.